 Explanation of fees at Cambridge

-Graduate students at Cambridge are expected to meet the following costs:
+Postgraduate students at Cambridge are expected to meet the following costs:

-- The University Composition Fee, which covers the teaching and supervision you will receive from Cambridge Judge Business School as well as college membership.
+- The University Composition Fee, which covers the teaching and supervision you will receive from Cambridge Judge Business School as well as College membership.
 This is payable for nine months of the masters and for three years of your PhD; in the PhD fourth year, no fees are payable.

 - Maintenance, which is an estimate of your likely basic living expenses and personal costs, including accommodation.
 The University sets a minimum annual maintenance figure.
 You must have this sum available in order to cover your living expenses for nine months of the masters and in years one to four of the PhD programme.

 These costs vary depending on whether you are a Home/EU or international student.
 Visit the Postgraduate Admissions website to find out more.